tap, an imprint and an homage

-sipping cold brew, frantically breathing, while they still can.
+maddened by cold brew, frantically breathing, while they still can.

-those ecstatic typists, jazzed, broken, endangered, and unaware
+those ecstatic typists, jazzed, broken, endangered, and unaware,

 who trade ginger and sell roots while urban structures still stand